ampl/mp/doc/source/modeling-mo.rst

 of the option will be used.
 Also note that AMPL suffixes have default value 0 which means 'not set'.
-Thus, to set a real-valued objective-specific option to 0, use a very small value, such
+Thus, to set a real-valued objective-specific option to 0, use a very small value, such as
 ``let _obj[1].option_mipgap := 1e-20;``.
 For integer-valued options
 this is currently not possible.

 .. code-block:: ampl

-    suffix objpriority;
-    suffix option_timelimit;    # Use single-word option alias suffix option_mipgap;
+    suffix objpriority integer; # Declare the suffixes suffix option_timelimit;    # Use single-word option alias suffix option_mipgap;